cse4504-fl25-6-wustl/team-project-4504-kanan-orhan-bean/README.md

 1. `Main.java` is implemented and will not change.
 2. `public` functions.
 Any public functions parameters or return values will not be changed, but the internal implementation in the function is up to the designated Coder.
 3. `private` functions.
 Can be changed anyway.
 Will not be accessed by other other modules outside its scope.
+4. If you need to have a public function implemented in another module (that is not yours), instead of implementing it, just code as if it exists and let the teammate responsible know.

 ## Coders: